PulavarthiShravya/P02_TeamYSL_ASG03/README.md

 :snowflake: The animation for every loading page is unique and is based on the category chosen.
 For example, for animal quiz, the loading page is a paw.

+:snowflake: User can access any pages at ease via navigation bar provided at the top left of each page.

 #### Features Left to Implement ####
 :snowflake: Time limit - set time limit for each quiz and offer bonus points to fast players